 You may be wondering… Why are we qualified to speak on the topic?

-Our team at RTA has over 64 years of combined experience working with contractors all over the country.
+Our team at RTA has over 85 combined years of experience working with contractors all over the country.
 In fact, some of our team members are former contractors who personally installed outdoor kitchens.

 We wanted to condense this collective experience into a helpful guide for you when researching your project.
 We hope the following information will assist you in the decision making process so your outdoor kitchen will be a success.